kazewong/Blender_tutorial/Introduction to Blender.md

 6. Left click somewhere else on the screen to deselect the objects.
 Then choose the camera again, go to the properties on the right and the icon with a crankshaft.
 Click `Add Object Constraint` then choose `Track To`.
 Then pick the `Target` to be the `Empty`.
 ![](https://i.imgur.com/wyZqrgw.png)
 ![](https://i.imgur.com/YoaueLk.png)
 7. Finally, select the circle we created, go to the properties tab with a curve on it, go to `Path Animation` field, and set `Frames` to 360.
+This will render 360 frames for the final video.
+It will take around
 ![](https://i.imgur.com/V8O1idS.png)
 8. Now go to the time sliders at the bottome, drag the time sliders around to see the camera moves.
 You can also go to the camera view with <kbd>`</kbd>.
 ![](https://i.imgur.com/FgAKip6.png)